Unsupported Browser

 Statement on the Surgeon and HIV Infection

-1. Surgeons have the same ethical obligations to render care to HIV-infected patients as they have to care for other patients.
+1. Surgeons have the same ethical obligations to render care to HIV-infected patients as they have in rendering care to other patients.

 2. Surgeons should utilize the highest standards of infection control, involving the most effective known sterile barriers, universal precautions, and scientifically accepted infection control practices.
 This practice should extend to all sites where surgical care is rendered and to all patients who receive surgical care.

-3. Based on data in the current literature, HIV-infected surgeons may continue to practice and perform invasive procedures and surgical operations unless there is clear evidence that a significant risk of transmission of infection exists through an inability to meet basic infection control procedures, or the surgeon is functionally unable to care for patients.
-These determinations are to be made by the surgeon's personal physician and/or an institutional panel so designated for confidential counseling.
-Such a panel should be composed of infectious disease specialists, surgeons, and other health care professionals who are knowledgeable about blood-borne infections.
+4. HIV-infected surgeons may continue to practice and perform invasive procedures and surgical operations unless there is clear evidence that a significant risk of transmission of infection exists through an inability to meet basic infection control procedures, or the surgeon is functionally unable to care for patients.
+These determinations are to be made by the surgeon's personal physician and/or an institutional panel designated for confidential counseling.
+Such a panel should be composed of infectious disease specialists, surgeons, and other healthcare professionals who are knowledgeable about bloodborne infections.

-4. Postexposure prophylaxis with antiretroviral chemotherapy is recommended.
-Counseling and recommendations for surgeons are available through the National Clinicians' Postexposure Hotline at 1-888-448-4911 or at www.ucsf.edu/hivcntr.
+6. PEP with antiretroviral therapy is recommended.
+Counseling and recommendations for surgeons are available through the National Clinician Consultation Center’s (NCCC) Postexposure Hotline at 844-275-6222 or on the NCCC website.